 - The nominee has attended less than 75 percent of board and key committee (audit, compensation, and nominating) meetings over the most recent fiscal year, without a satisfactory explanation.
-Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; - The director has served on the board for less than a year; and - Missing only one meeting (when the total of all meetings is three or fewer); - The nominee sits on more than six public (listed) company boards.
+Acceptable reasons for director absences are generally limited to the following: - Medical issues/illness; - Family emergencies; - The director has served on the board for less than a year; and - Missing only one meeting (when the total of all meetings is three or fewer); - The nominee sits on more than six2 public (listed) company boards; - Sufficient information on the director's qualifications or relevant experience is not publicly available; or - The nominee is a politician or has linkages with a political party and does not appear to have relevant qualifications or experience.